Planning a trip to the Great Smoky Mountains in fall?

 While the waterfalls in the Smokies look pretty surrounded by lush green foliage, they look truly magnificent amidst the colorful fall foliage in autumn.

 Photographers love the hikes too; the moving water framed by red and orange leaves at show shutter speeds is one of the iconic pictures of the Smoky Mountains!

 To choose the best waterfall hike for your next trip, read our guide to the Best Waterfalls in the Smoky Mountains.

 So which waterfall trail do you hike?

-There are many waterfall hikes inside the Smokies.
+There are many waterfall hikes inside the Smokies for all skill levels.

 For an easy hike, try the pretty Grotto Falls (2.6 miles round-trip) or the cascading Laurel Falls (2.6 miles round-trip).